CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-profile-data.md

 The following parameters can be added to the URL:

 * *report*: The target to report to; This can either be an email address or a web address.
-If the file is small enough the JSON file will be added as an attachment to the email, otherwise a link will be provided to download the data.
+If the target is an email address and the file is small enough the JSON file will be added as an attachment to the email, otherwise a link will be provided to download the data.
 If you choose to use a web address an HTTP POST call will be made with the JSON data.

 ## Return value